vuejs/v2.vuejs.org/src/v2/api/index.md

   </div>
   ```

-  Since 2.6, `v-for` can also work on values that implement the [Iterable Protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol), including native `Map` and `Set`.
-However it should be noted that Vue 2.x currently does not support reactivity detection on `Map` and `Set` values.
+  In 2.6+, `v-for` can also work on values that implement the [Iterable Protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol), including native `Map` and `Set`.
+However, it should be noted that Vue 2.x currently does not support reactivity on `Map` and `Set` values, so cannot automatically detect changes.

   <p class="tip">When used together with v-if, v-for has a higher priority than v-if.
 See the <a href="../guide/list.html#v-for-with-v-if">list rendering guide</a> for details.</p>